JohnRushKucharski/Proposals/EWN/Ecofutures_PMP.md

 #### FY23

-### Task 7 - Develop and implement plan to link GSSHA-WQ with ERDCs multi-species vegetation model - Terrestrial Plants
+### Task 7 - Develop and implement plan to link GSSHA-WQ with ERDC's multi-species vegetation model - Terrestrial Plants

 * **a.
-Determine proper flow, sediment, and water quality information that needs to be stored by GSSHA-WQ and develop and implement plan to link GSSHA-WQ with ERDCs multi-species vegetation model - Terrestrial Plant model**.
+Determine proper flow, sediment, and water quality information that needs to be stored by GSSHA-WQ and develop and implement plan to link GSSHA-WQ with ERDC's multi-species vegetation model - Terrestrial Plant model**.
 The project team will work with other EL team members to ensure that the needed GSSHA and Proteus solution files are provided to drive the terrestrial plant dynamics.
 * **b.
 Finalize and test data storage and retrieval between GSSHA and the Terrestrial Plant model**.
 The data storage system will be upgraded to store information needed for the terrestrial vegetation model.
 * **c.
 Finalize and test the Terrestrial Plant GUI and data visualization tools**.
 The GUI will be upgraded to include setup and data visualization for the terrestrial plant model.
 * **d.
 Validate the GSSHA/Water Quality and the Terrestrial Plant model using existing field data**.
 The project team will work with other EL team members to test and validate the linkage between GSSHA-WQ for Terrestrial Vegetation simulations.